ilya-murzinov/ilya-murzinov.github.io/_drafts/2015-02-25-allure-csharp.markdown

 Next, we need to install nunit-adapter and configure it.
 Here are the steps to do it:

- 1. Unpack binaries to %NUNIT_HOME%\bin\addins;
+ 1. Unpack allure-nunit binaries to %NUNIT_HOME%\bin\addins
- 1. Addin will NOT be visible in Tools -> Addins.. because it's built against .NET 4.0;
+ 1. Addin will NOT be visible in Tools -> Addins.. because it's built against .NET 4.0
- 1. In %NUNIT_HOME%\bin\addins\config.xml specify absolute path to any folder (this folder will be created automatically) where **xml** files will be generated (for example &lt;results-path>C:\test-results\AllureResults&lt;/results-path>);
+ 1. In %NUNIT_HOME%\bin\addins\config.xml specify absolute path to any folder (this folder will be created automatically) where **xml** files will be generated (for example &lt;results-path>C:\test-results\AllureResults&lt;/results-path>)
- 1. You can also specify in configuration whether you want to take screenshots after failed tests and whether you want to have test output to be written to attachments.
+ 1. You can also specify in configuration whether you want to take screenshots after failed tests and whether you want to have test output to be written to attachments

 After that we need to add new environmental variable OUTPUT_FOLDER pointing to the folder we specified in adapter's config.xml: